 Monitor your business’s online presence – be aware of websites with similar domain names that may be trying to take your customers, or that could impact your company’s reputation.

 An online presence is a must in this digital world, but you also need to protect your business and its reputation.
-If you have further questions about domain names, websites or any other business matter, please contact your CFIB counsellor at 1-888-234-2232.
+If you have further questions about domain names, websites or any other business matter, please contact your CFIB Business Advisor at 1-833-568-2342.